britram/rains-prototype/draft-trammell-rains-protocol.md

 ## Query Message Section body {#cbor-query}

 A Query body is a map.
-Queries MUST contain the query-name (5), query-contexts (8), and query-types (9) keys.
-Queries MAY contain the token (2) key and the query-opts (10) key.
+Queries MUST contain the the token (2), query-name (5), query-contexts (8), and query-types (9) keys.
+Queries MAY contain query-opts (10) and query-expires (12) keys.

+The value of the token (2) key, is a byte array off maximum length
+32. Future messages or notifications containing answers to this query MUST contain this token, if present.
+See {{cbor-tokens}}.

 The value of the query-name (5) key is a UTF-8 encoded string containing the fully qualified name that is the subject of the query.